 The name "reflector" already implies that this type of telescope relies on reflection and not on refraction.

-The light path in reflecting telescope (Available from https://sites.google.com/site/mrwilkinsonphysics/classes/s4-physics/optical-telescopes. [accessed 29 Oct 2019])
+The light path in reflecting telescopes (Available from https://sites.google.com/site/mrwilkinsonphysics/classes/s4-physics/optical-telescopes. [accessed 29 Oct 2019])

 For perfect image and round stars around the fields of view, a hyperbolic primary mirror is used.
 But because such a mirror is very expensive, a parabolic mirror is often used instead.
 The parabolic mirror collects and then focuses the light rays at the same point.
 Because of that, this type of telescope doesn't suffer from chromatic nor spherical aberration, but it does face a defect called coma aberration.
 This defect causes stars to have a “comet-shape” appearance — the error increases with the distance from the center of the mirror.

-A reflector features an open tube, which means that dust and other particles can accumulate in the tube – frequent cleaning of the primary mirror is needed.
-Besides cleaning, this type of telescope also requires occasional maintenance – collimation.
+Reflecting telescopes feature an open tube, which means that dust and other particles can accumulate in the tube – frequent cleaning of the primary mirror is needed.
+Besides cleaning, this reflecting telescopes also require occasional maintenance – collimation.
 If the telescope is moved frequently, the primary and secondary mirrors can get out of alignment and need to be adjusted.

 Reflecting telescopes are very popular among professionals and also amateurs.
-With reflector, the user gets the most aperture for its money.
+With reflector telescope, the user gets the most aperture for its money.
 They are especially useful for "deep-sky" observations.
 This type of telescope is also used for observing stars and planets, and the surface of the Moon.